Selecting a Home Theater Projector

 The general rule of thumb is that you want to sit about 1.5 times the width of the screen - away from the screen.
 So if you have a 10 foot wide screen (by the way, that means you can brag to your friends that you have a 120 inch screen... far larger than their plasma or LED) you need to set a good 12 to 15 feet away to not feel overwhelmed.

-The most common mistake that we see is screens that are too large for the room thus creating the effect of sitting in the front row of the movies which has the "wow" effect but over time creates neck fatigue.
+The most common mistake we see when putting together a home theater are projector screens that are too large for the room thus creating the effect of sitting in the front row of the movies which has the "wow" effect but over time creates neck fatigue.
 It's better to get the size of your screen right first.
 Remember, you can contact support or help on this topic for free if you need some advice.
 We're here to help.

 What Shape Screen Do You Need?